KonstanAftop/Terravue/docs/prd.md

 ## Epic List

-Based on the TerraVue MVP requirements, I've structured the development into 4 sequential epics that each deliver significant value:
+Based on the Terravue MVP requirements, I've structured the development into 4 sequential epics that each deliver significant value:

 **Epic 1: Foundation & Authentication**
 Establish core project infrastructure, user authentication, and basic dashboard functionality to create a deployable foundation with initial user value.